 Processed on your device.
 Never transmitted or stored.

 Stand up from a chair fully, sit back down — as many times as you can in 30 seconds.
-Tap to count, or use your phone's motion sensor.
+Tap the screen to count each stand.
 No equipment needed.

 Rikli & Jones (1999) 30-second chair stand protocol.

 Your mobility age.
 Your peer percentile.
 One clear action to take next.
-Data that previously required a clinical appointment — in under two minutes.
+Data that previously required specialist equipment — in under two minutes.

 Premium adds biological age modelling and 5-year trajectory.

-Two input methods, same clinical output.
-Hold your phone and tap +1 each time you stand — matching the original observer-count method from the Rikli & Jones validation — or tuck your phone in your waistband for automatic motion-sensor counting.
-Both produce the same rep count used in NHANES normative comparisons.
-The tap method is closer to how the original clinical research was conducted.
+Simple, research-grounded input.
+Hold your phone and tap +1 each time you stand — matching the original observer-count method from the Rikli & Jones validation.
+This tap-based rep count is the same count used in NHANES normative comparisons.

 The free test gives you real, useful data.
 Premium and Pro are annual plans — no monthly billing, no recurring surprises.